Feedback and complaints

 When can a complaint not be progressed?

-What if I am not satisfied with the outcome of my complaint?
+Not satisfied with the outcome of your complaint?

 In the most unusual circumstance when you are not satisfied with the response from the CEO you may have the matter referred to the Australian Council for International Development or other relevant industry bodies.
 These organisations will be able to provide a third party voice and opinion on the matter.